 Commvault recommends maintaining a register of known key performance constraints within your distributed hybrid network architecture.
 Continually review your key constraints against AWS and Commvault-announced resource support and enhancements to look for opportunities to improve.

-Commvault network constraints are predominantly restricted to the baseline and burst bandwidth available to a specific EC2 instance.
+Commvault software is affected by the baseline and burst bandwidth available to a specific EC2 instance family and size (see EBS optimization - Compute optimized for more information).